The Best Trail Running Shoes for Men Review

 Barefoot & Minimalist

 Barefoot or minimalist shoes attempt to leave the shape and function of your foot in its instinctually unaltered form, and merely slap a piece of rubber on your sole to help with protection and traction.
 They typically have a 0mm drop and almost no cushioning or underfoot protection except for the outsole.
 There is much debate surrounding the benefits of the barefoot movement, and the excitement surrounding these types of shoes has waned considerably since its peak following the release of the best-selling book Born To Run.
-None of the shoes in this review fit into this category, but if you're curious about this type of footwear, be sure to check out our Barefoot Shoe Review.
+None of the shoes in this review fit into this category.

 Low-Profile shoes exemplify the adage "less is more," while also striking a "some is better than none," balance.
 They typically have a heel-toe drop of 0mm to 6mm and are designed to be light, fast, and supportive of a natural running gait, while at the same time offering the protection and support that most people need for trail running.
 They tend to have less cushioning and underfoot protection and offer greater sensitivity in return, although there are exceptions.